 As you increase the vaporization temperature past certain thresholds the various terpenoids found in cannabis are released.
 This is why your vapor will taste different when vaped at 350° than it does at 385°.
 My recommendation is to experiment yourself to find what temps suit you best.
 Start out low and slowly increase the temperature until you reach your desired level of strength and flavor.

-Studies have shown that once you go over roughly 400°F some toxins may begin releasing into the vapor, and you'll probably start to get an unpleasant taste from your herbs, so it is recommended to refrain from raising your vaporizer's temp past that point.
+Once you go over roughly 400°F you'll probably start to get an unpleasant taste from your herbs, and once you hit 445°F you're at the point of combustion, so it's recommended to refrain from raising your vaporizer's temp past that point.

-The Volcano Vaporizer (my personal fave) is best set at about 6 on the dial, or roughly 374°F (190°C).
+The Volcano Vaporizer (one of my all-time faves) is best set at about 6 on the dial, or roughly 374°F (190°C).
 When you factor in the temp flux of the heating element (+/- 9°F) your actual vape temps will be between 365°-383°F (185°-195°C) as it cycles on and off.
 The digital model is slightly more precise with a flux of only 2.7°F. Lately I've been experimenting with increasing the temperature past 6 after the first balloon, but it's all personal preference so see what works best for you.